Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 &emsp;&emsp;&emsp;&emsp;Sequence   --> [ 42, 954,  20, 706, 244, 717, 279, 440, 350, 439]
 &emsp;&emsp;&emsp;&emsp;Predicted-->   [0, 7, 0, 7, 2, 7, 3, 5, 4, 5]
 &emsp;&emsp;&emsp;&emsp;Actual   -->   &emsp;[1, 9, 0, 7, 2, 8, 3, 6, 4, 5]
 `Number of matches = 6`, The model does a decent job - it gets 5/10 of the ranks right.
 But it repeats ranks - notices how it directly assigns lower ranks to smaller numbers, and higher ranks for much larger numbers? `rank 0` for `42` and `20`, while it gives rank 7 for `954`, `706`, `717`?
-Simply because it doesn't see the numbers as a sequence, but as an indpendent collection.
+Simply because it doesn't see the numbers as a sequence, but as an independent collection.
 It's almost vaguely ranking the numbers into ranks based on all 1000 numbers in the vocabulary!

 2. Vanilla RNN Model
 &emsp;&emsp;&emsp;&emsp;Sequence   --> [ 24, 969, 186,  25, 551, 613, 792, 247, 262, 856]
 &emsp;&emsp;&emsp;&emsp;Predicted-->   [0, 9, 1, 3, 5, 5, 8, 6, 4, 6]
 &emsp;&emsp;&emsp;&emsp;Actual   -->   &emsp;[0, 9, 2, 1, 5, 6, 7, 3, 4, 8]
-`Number of matches = 4`, Again it is doing something similar to what the MLP model did - repeating ranks, and <i>attempting</i> broad statistics, like `rank 0` for `24`, `rank 8` for 792, `rank 9` for 969, but it also gets confused because of the partial sequential data it remembers, like how it gives `rank 4` and `rank 6` for `262` and `856` - Neither capturing global stastics in the vocabulary like the MLP, neither capturing global sequence information, thus performing even worse than the MLP model!
+`Number of matches = 4`, Again it is doing something similar to what the MLP model did - repeating ranks, and <i>attempting</i> broad statistics, like `rank 0` for `24`, `rank 8` for 792, `rank 9` for 969, but it also gets confused because of the partial sequential data it remembers, like how it gives `rank 4` and `rank 6` for `262` and `856` - Neither capturing global statistics in the vocabulary like the MLP, neither capturing global sequence information, thus performing even worse than the MLP model!

 3. biLSTM Model
 &emsp;&emsp;&emsp;&emsp;Sequence   --> [524, 825,  88, 616, 266, 641, 380, 992,  11, 163]